Endless Winter: Plot

 In the distant past, there was a man named Edwald Olaffson who developed ice powers after saving his son from a polar bear attack in Greenland in the 10th century.
-He attempted to used his powers for good, but accidentally caused famine and eventually became a being known as the Frost King.
+He attempted to use his powers for good, but accidentally caused famine and eventually became a being known as the Frost King.

 In the 10th century, Hippolyta, Swamp Thing, and Viking Prince free Black Adam to deal with the Frost King when he threatens to destroy the world.
 Adam discovers Frost King's identity and uses his family as bait to distract the Frost King, but the Frost King accidentally kills his family and escapes.

 In the present, the Justice League (Batman, Superman, Wonder Woman, Flash, Green Lantern, Martian Manhunter, and Aquaman) thwarts an attempted bank robbery by Multiplex, Icicle, and Catman.
 Meanwhile in Greenland, Simon Stagg's son Sebastian discovers a new ice strain that can achieve cold fusion.
 The workers on the Snow Crawler inform Sebastian that a storm will hit in an hour and he orders them to pick up the pace despite their reluctance.
 The Justice League arrives to help deal with the ice beings, but the Frost King emerges and attacks the heroes.

 Flash runs around the world trying to help everyone while the other heroes deal with the Frost King's monsters.
 Flash passes out after being ambushed by the monsters, but Black Adam rescues him and Flash saves Iris West.

 In the present, Jimmy Olsen and Lois Lane are about to be killed by ice monsters on top of the Daily Planet building when Superman saves them.
 After making sure they are safe, Superman goes out to help people, but is soon overwhelmed.
 In Gotham City, Sebastian Stagg and his research team are still trying to uncover the secrets of the ice sample taken from the Arctic Circle.
 They have discovered that the ice contains Kryptonian crystals and a mysterious energy signature.
 They have also discovered that there are people buried underneath the ice and they are still alive.